Public Policy

 Key Elements for MPP Admission

 1. A Commitment to Public Policy: GSPP’s goal is to admit those applicants who can get the most from the GSPP master’s program and who will use what they learn to be active participants in the formulation, adoption, and implementation of better public policy.
 One of the applicant’s goals should be to convince the admissions committee of this commitment.
-This can be reflected in the quality of work experience, the statement of purpose or personal history statement.
+This can be reflected in the quality of work experience, the statement of purpose, or the personal history statement.

 3. Writing and Analytical Skills: How students approach problems and the ability to write clearly and coherently is instrumental in public policy analysis.
 The committee will pay close attention to the applicant’s statement of purpose and GRE analytical writing score.

-5. Three Letters of Recommendation: The most helpful letters of recommendation are from persons who have supervised the applicant’s work in either an academic, employment or community service capacity, and who can evaluate the applicant’s intellectual ability, creativity, initiative, leadership potential, and promise in the field of public policy analysis and management.
+5. Three Letters of Recommendation: The most helpful letters of recommendation are from persons who have supervised the applicant’s work in either an academic, employment, or community service capacity, and who can evaluate the applicant’s intellectual ability, creativity, initiative, leadership potential, and promise in the field of public policy analysis and management.

 6. Background and Life Experiences: GSPP recognizes that a student population that reflects the most diverse state in the country is key to the continued study of current, relevant social issues and policy problems.
 We are looking for people who are dynamic and driven, representing diverse perspectives, backgrounds, and life experiences, particularly those who wish to develop the tools and skills necessary to change our world for the better.

 7. The Value of Work Experience: Although GSPP does not require work experience for admission, typically each entering student has had at least three to four years of relevant work experience.
-GSPP believes work experience adds tremendous value to class discussions and helps students to develop a context for problem-solving and policy analysis.
+GSPP believes work experience adds tremendous value to class discussions and helps students develop a context for problem-solving and policy analysis.

 Documents required for the MPP application: